-If you have been injured, it is in your interest to seek the advice of an experienced personal injury attorney in your area.
-Most attorneys provide a free case evaluation and a contingency fee plan.
-A contingency fee plan means that you will pay your attorney with a percentage of the damages you win but you will not owe any fees if you do not win any damages.
+If you have been injured, it is in your interest to seek the advice of an experienced personal injury attorney in your area because they are familiar with the injury laws in your state.
+Most personal injury attorneys provide a free case evaluation and a contingency fee plan.
+A contingency fee plan means that you will pay your attorney with a percentage of the damages you win but you will not owe any fees if you do not recover any damages.
 Damages are a sum of money claimed or awarded in compensation for a loss or an injury.

-A Statute of Limitations is a type of federal or state law enacted by the legislature that restricts or extends the time within which legal proceedings may be brought after a personal injury occurs.
+A statute of limitations is a type of federal or state law enacted by the legislature that restricts or extends the time within which legal proceedings may be brought after a personal injury occurs.
 Courts are generally not given the authority to extend a statute of limitations and it is considered unconstitutional if it immediately curtails an existing remedy or provides so little time that it deprives an individual of a reasonable opportunity to start a lawsuit.
 Statutes of limitations actually date back to Roman law and are designed to prevent fraudulent or old claims from being made after the evidence or facts have been lost over the passage of time or the faulty memory, death, or disappearance of a meaningful witness.

 Typically, the statute of limitations is used by the defense team to try and defeat an action from a plaintiff after the state’s statute of limitation has elapsed.
 The defendant must plead this defense immediately upon responding to the plaintiff’s complaint.
 If the defense is not made at that time, it is noted that the defense has waived their right to use it in any subsequent proceedings.

 Statute of Limitations WA State